 The Masochists Dream

-Mammoths March (in Finnish Mammuttimarssi) is an adventure type race that requires some orienteering skills to be able to stay on course and to find the various challenges that need to be completed.
+The Dismal Autumn Dream (in Finnish Synkkä Syysunelma) is an adventure type race that requires some orienteering skills to be able to stay on course and to find the various challenges that need to be completed.
+Previously the race was called Mammoths March (in Finnish Mammuttimarssi).

 The Augustus the Strong Memorial Race